iharshchauhan/new-website/content/projects/evidence-based-rag-for-grc-tool/index.md

 ## Final Reflection

-As an AI Product Manager, I view this prototype not as a chatbot demo but as a controlled decision system.
+As a Product Manager, I view this prototype not as a chatbot demo but as a controlled decision system.
 It reflects how I think about enterprise AI.
 Structured retrieval.
 Deterministic boundaries.
 Human override paths.
 Observable workflows.

 If I were taking this from prototype to production, my roadmap would include policy version control, role-based access filters, framework cross-mapping, automated evaluation datasets, and staged rollouts from pilot to general availability.
 That approach mirrors how I have previously scaled AI products from zero to meaningful enterprise adoption.